kenchan0226/FineGrainedFact/README.md

 Our preprocessed Fever 2.0 dataset is in `./data/fever2`.
 Run the following script.
 ```
-# please change the path variables in the below script file before running it.
+# please change the CODE_PATH, DATA_PATH, CKPT_PATH variables in the below script file before running it.
 bash modeling/scripts/fever2-inference-finegrainfact-model.sh
 ```